trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

       - Receive a block (log message: "received new head ... at level ..., round ...")
       - Inject a consensus attestation for it (log message: "injected attestation ... for my_baker (&lt;address&gt;) for level ..., round ...")
       - Attach a DAL attestation to it, indicating which of the shards assigned to the baker have been seen on the DAL network (log message: "ready to attach DAL attestation for level ..., round ..., with bitset ... for my_baker (&lt;address&gt;) to attest slots published at level ...")

+## Upgrading the baker

+The version of the baker program depends on the version of the Tezos protocol.
+Therefore, when a new version of the Tezos protocol becomes active, you must start the new version of the baker immediately.

+To simplify the upgrade process, you can follow these steps when the new protocol is about to be activated:

+1. Leave the old version of the baker running.

+1. Start the new version of the baker.
+This version will not be able to bake because it is using the wrong version of the protocol, but you can run it early without causing any problems.

+1. When the new version of the protocol becomes active, the old baker will not be able to bake and the new baker will begin to bake automatically.

+1. Then you can stop the old baker.

 ## Calculating the delay for attestation rights